Clever/flarebot/README.md

 Both Google and Slack APIs require full users, not just a Slack bot user for example, to do the things we want to do.

+## Tech Design

+Ideally, the Flarebot process is stateless, looking up state in JIRA and Slack.
+This is relatively easy for interactions in the main Flare channel, which is stable and can be referenced by a config parameter.
+It gets a little bit harder for:

+* having Flarebot know when to respond in single-Flare-specific channels
+* accumulating state during a Flare and transferring it to a Google doc.

+For the first problem, the approach we'll take is:

+* ensure that flare channels are named the same as JIRA ticket id.
+* if Flarebot receives a command it recognizes, it will check the channel name against JIRA and ensure it is a ticket in the Flares Project.

 # Deployment